myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 ### Start the application
 The backend build process takes a while and costs some money to generate the embeddings and contextual annotations.
 Contact jmontgomery@indigobio.com for a pre-built database (RECOMMENDED).

+Building the database from scratch requires (AWS credentials)[https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html] with permission to execute the Amazon Nova Lite model in Amazon Bedrock.
+If you get the database from me, you do not need to do this.

 From the project root:
 ```bash
 chmod +x setup.sh